What Is A Collaborative Divorce In Singapore And How Does It Work?

 • Financial Professionals: A financial planner or financial expert may be involved in addressing issues related to property division, spousal support, and other financial matters.
 They help ensure that financial agreements are fair and practical.

 • Mental Health Professionals: Sometimes, a divorce coach or child specialist is included in the team.
 These professionals support emotional well-being and help manage any interpersonal conflict.
-For families with children, a child specialist ensures that parenting schedules and child support arrangements are in the best interests of the children.

 #3.
 Collaborative Meetings